Farmhouse White Bread Recipe

 If you want to extend the shelf-life of your farmhouse white bread, you can freeze it.
 Wrap the bread tightly in plastic wrap or place it in a freezer bag to protect it from freezer burn.
 It can be stored in the freezer for up to 3 months.

-See also Barley Bread Recipe
+See also Bread Pudding Recipe Puerto Rican

 Reheating the bread